IABTechLab/uid2-self-serve-portal/README.md

 This will pull the needed docker images and start the stack. **IMPORTANT:** The first time you run this, the mssql database container will take a while to start.
 If you interrupt it during this process, the container may end up in a bad state.
 If this happens, you'll need to `docker compose down` and then manually delete the persistent volume first, then start over.

 If you get errors like `Login failed for user 'sa'.
-Reason: Failed to open the explicitly specified database 'keycloak'`, the Keycloak container probably tried to start before the database was ready.
+Reason: Failed to open the explicitly specified database 'keycloak'` or `dependency failed to start: container uid2_selfserve_mssql is unhealthy`, the Keycloak container probably tried to start before the database was ready.
 Run the following command to try again:

 ```
 docker compose restart keycloak